ccao-data/ptaxsim/README.md

-PTAXSIM can generate hundreds, or even millions, of tax bills in a single function call, which enables complex tax analysis on a municipality or even county level.
+PTAXSIM can generate hundreds, or even millions, of tax bills in a single function call, which enables complex tax analysis on a municipality or even whole-county level.
 PTAXSIM is accurate (within $10 of the real bill) for \>99% of historic property tax bills.
 However, it is currently an experimental tool only and is *not* recommended for critical use.
 See [Notes](#notes) and [Disclaimer](#disclaimer) for more information.